rnelson0/puppetconf/2016/one/02_details.md

 # Release Notes

-* All of them - not just the latest version
+* All of them - not just the latest version.
 * If you skipped a dozen major/minor/patch versions, you have lots to read and collate.
-If that sounds horrible, that's because it is!
+If that sounds horrible, it is!
 * Stay up to date - less reading and resolving conflicting notes.
+* This informs your version stairstep plans.